-The DCR prescribes that a manufacturer with a valid licence to manufacture drugs may obtain a no objection certificate (NOC) from the Drug Controller General of India (DCGI) to export the drugs from India.
+The DCR prescribes that a manufacturer with a valid licence to manufacture drugs may obtain a no objection certificate (NOC) from the DCGI to export the drugs from India.

 The Guidelines for the Export of Drugs issued by the MOHFW prescribes detailed guidelines for applicants for the export of drugs outside India.
 The two primary conditions to obtain the NOC from the DCGI are that the applicant: